 In this review, as regards to airports, unruly passengers refer to persons who are arriving or departing at the airport as passengers, not, for example, persons who have come to the airport to escort a passenger or who are otherwise randomly present at the airport.

-Last year, most incidents occurred during the enroute phase of the flight.
-This was also the most typical phase in previous years.
-In these situations, the passenger had, for example, behaved in a threatening or disruptive manner or was significantly intoxicated.
-Disruptions caused by drunkenness in particular continued to increase during the year.
-Drunkenness combined with failure to follow the crew's instructions is a safety risk for both the person concerned and others on board.
+The majority of last year's disruptive behavior cases occurred again during the en-route phase of the flight.
+Also in previous years, this was the most typical phase.
+In these situations, the passenger had, for example, behaved threateningly or disruptively or was significantly intoxicated.
+Intoxication combined with failure to comply with crew instructions is a safety risk to the person concerned as well as to others on the aircraft.

-The vast majority of incidents at Finnish airports occurred at Helsinki Airport, as it is also clearly the busiest airport in terms of passenger numbers.
+Of the situations occurring at Finnish airports, the overwhelming majority took place at Helsinki Airport, as it is also clearly the busiest airport in terms of passenger numbers.
+In Helsinki, the figures were approximately at the level of the previous year.

 Event types